-Ms. Bery, 57, American, gained experience from Drexel Burnham & Lambert (New York), Ranieri & Company (New York), Morgan Stanley & Co.
-Incorporated (New York), being an investment advisor in Hong Kong, and being a member of the Steering Committee of Morgan Stanley's HK Women's Business Alliance Team.
-She also served as Chief Operating Officer, Global Capital Markets, of Morgan Stanley (Hong Kong).
+Ms. Gayatri P. Bery has been a Director of the Bank since July 27, 2021.
+She gained financial experience from Drexel Burnham & Lambert (New York), Ranieri & Company (New York), Morgan Stanley & Co.
+Incorporated (New York and Hong Kong), and managed investments in Hong Kong.
+Most recently, she served as Chief Operating Officer, Global Capital Markets Asia-Pacific, of Morgan Stanley (Hong Kong) where she was also a member of the Steering Committee of Morgan Stanley's HK Women's Business Alliance Team.
 She graduated with a Bachelor of Science degree in Applied Mathematics/Computer Science from Carnegie Mellon University (Pennsylvania, USA), and obtained a Master of Business Administration (Beta Gamma Sigma) from Columbia Business School (New York, USA).